Cucoloris

-In lighting for film, theatre and still photography, a cucoloris (occasionally also spelled cuculoris, kookaloris, cookaloris or cucalorus) is a device for casting shadows or silhouettes to produce patterned illumination.
+In lighting for film, theatre and still photography, a cucoloris (occasionally also spelled cuculoris, kookaloris, cookaloris or cucalorus) is a light modifier (tool, device) for casting shadows or silhouettes to produce patterned illumination.
 It is normally referred to as a cookie or sometimes as a kook or a coo-koo.
 The cucoloris is used to create a more natural look by breaking up the light from a man-made source.
 It can be used to simulate movement by passing shadows or light coming through a leafy canopy.